everycure-org/matrix/docs/src/onboarding/index.md

 This assumes that all initial nodes that copy big datasets have already been run and that the developers are ensuring they are tagged with `first_copy` tags.

+!!! tip "main takeaway"
+    The `first_copy` tag is used to ensure that the data is copied only once.
+This is useful when running the pipeline with real data locally.
+From day 2, remember `kedro run --env full_local --without-tags first_copy` to avoid copying the data again.

 ## Using Kedro with Jupyter notebooks